-Breaking down the cumulative financing volume of EUR 2.16 billion by film budget cluster shows that by far the largest share of financing funds went to the production of high-budget films (51%) with a budget of EUR 3 to 10 million, followed by medium budget films (EUR 1 to 3 million) which captured 26% of total financing and super high-budget films (20%) with a budget between EUR 10 and 30 million.
+Breaking down the cumulative financing volume of EUR 1.33 billion by film budget cluster shows that by far the largest share of financing funds went to the production of high-budget films (54%) with a budget of EUR 3 to 10 million, followed by medium budget films (EUR 1 to 3 million) which captured 27% of total financing and super high-budget films (15%) with a budget between EUR 10 and 30 million.

-Excluding France, it was also high-budget films that retained the largest apportionment (52%), but the share of medium-budget films increased to 32% and the share of funds invested in superhigh-budget films declined to 11%.
+Excluding France, it was also high-budget films that retained the largest apportionment (54%), but the share of medium-budget films increased to 33% and the share of funds invested in super-high-budget films declined to 7%.

 The data sample also reveals some interesting insights into differences with regard to the allocation of individual financing sources.
-For instance, medium budget films (EUR 1 to 3 million), which represent the largest category for European films, were proportionally overfinanced by direct public funding while they were underfinanced by pre-sales, production incentives, broadcaster investments (outside France) and - to a smaller extent - producer investments.
-In contrast high-budget films, were proportionally underfinanced by direct public funding, broadcaster as well as producer investments and overfinanced by pre-sales and production incentives.
+For instance, medium budget films (EUR 1 to 3 million), which represent the largest category for European films, were proportionally overfinanced by direct public funding while they were underfinanced by pre-sales and producer investments.
+In contrast high budget films, were proportionally underfinanced by direct public funding and broadcaster investments (excl.
+France) and overfinanced by pre-sales (outside of France), producer investments and or production incentives.